oreqizer/oreqizer/content/the-math-of-fitness/index.md

 ---------> time
 ```

-The moderate intensity, steady workouts build _aerobic capacity_ as an endurance
+The moderate intensity, _LISS_ workouts build _aerobic capacity_ as an endurance
 base and they improve fuel efficiency.
 These are your basic 5k jogs at an
 aerobic pace.
 You only need about one to two of these a week outside of focused
 blocks.

-To train _lactate threshold_, include longer duration intervals with little rest
+To train _lactate threshold_, include _MIIT_ — longer duration intervals with
-between sets, for example 3min intervals at threshold pace with 1min active
+little rest between sets, for example 3min intervals at threshold pace with 1min
-rest.
+active rest.
 You can also do a 20-30 min continuous effort at threshold pace.
-Again, no
-need to overdo it, once or twice a week is enough when specializing.
+Again, no need to overdo it, once or twice a week is enough when specializing.

 Improving your _VO2 max_ and _speed endurance_ is a different beast. _HIIT_
 style workouts work best here, with all-out intervals for 30-60s and about the